AnnaGr-Git/BCI_stroke_rehab/README.md

 * To select different training scripts for training, change the last line in the "submit.sh" file

 ## Evaluation
+* Notebook "notebooks/Results_Evaluation.ipynb" visualizes the trained model performances in plots.
+These plots were used in the report.
+* If you don't have the model performance files from training or you want to evaluate the model on your own:
-* Select one of the jupyter notebooks to evaluate your model and visualize the performance in a plot
+  Select one of the following jupyter notebooks, depending on what to evaluate:
-* Change the model paths to the path of your trained model
+  (Change the model paths to the path of your trained model!)
+    - Model Performance on selected test data: "notebooks/Evaluate_1D_CNN.ipynb"
+    - Model Performance with different selected channel pairs: "notebooks/Evaluate_1D_CNN_channel_pairs.ipynb"
+    - Model Performance with different selected test subjects: "notebooks/Evaluate_1D_CNN_test_subjects.ipynb"
+    - Model Performance evaluated with 10-fold-Cross-Validation or Leave-One-Subject-Out: "notebooks/Evaluation.ipynb"

 ## Visualization
-* The notebook "notebooks/Visualize.ipynb" shows some examples on how to visualize the recorded EEG data
+* The notebook "notebooks/Visualize.ipynb" shows some examples of how to visualize the recorded EEG data

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>